✓ Updated May 2026

 Snapp (Ride-Hailing App)

-Snapp is the most popular ride-hailing service in Iran, similar to Uber or Lyft.
-It's incredibly convenient for door-to-door service and offers a transparent pricing system.
+Snapp is the most popular ride-hailing service in Iran, akin to Uber or Lyft.
+It's a convenient and reliable option for door-to-door service, especially for those unfamiliar with the city or carrying luggage.

 Local Buses

-Tabriz has an extensive network of local buses that reach almost every corner of the city.
-They are the most budget-friendly option and a great way to experience daily life.
+Tabriz has an extensive network of local buses that serve almost every part of the city.
+While not as fast as the metro or taxis, they are the cheapest option and offer a genuine glimpse into daily life.

 Private Taxis